 The Marriage of Artificial Intelligence and Customer Experience

-Business Solutions Artificial intelligence is an emerging technological field which promises to transform and enhance the way we do business and interact with the world.
+Business Solutions A.I. is an emerging technological field which promises to transforming and enhancing the way we do business and interact with the world.

 Once viewed by many as the stuff of science fiction or academia, the more formal and pragmatic concept of artificial intelligence (A.I.) dates back to 1950, when British scientist Alan Turing posed the question: “Can machines think?”
 Since Turing first posed the question, A.I. has developed in structure and purpose and has enabled a myriad of practical applications that can extend, expand and enhance human thinking, reasoning and actions.

 Today’s digital world produces far more data than can be effectively captured, analyzed and acted upon.
 Stated another way, our collective human thinking and reasoning capacity is completely overwhelmed by the amount of data that we are both producing and collecting.
 This data comes in all forms and complexities — numbers, natural language, images, text, biometrics, facial expressions, video, sound and intonations are just a few examples.

 Our current capture, storage and computational technologies can manipulate that data, but how it eventually gets analyzed and what decisions should be made from it remain largely the domain of human thinking.
 In addition, the vast availability of computing itself (your mobile phone holds more computational power than computers of only 20 years ago) requires us to develop new intelligent interfaces that enable us to harness this power more effectively.